 If you email your advisor and don’t hear back from them, feel free to contact one of the College’s professional advisors.
 If difficulties continue, please contact Dr. Fuentes, the Coordinator of Advising or Dr. Arieh, the Department Chairperson.

 What do I call my advisor?

 Most faculty advisors prefer to be called by their formal title — “Doctor” or “Professor.”

 What courses do I need to graduate?

-The major requirements can be found at http://www.montclair.edu/chss/psychology/undergraduate-programs/psychology-major/.
-All your academic requirements are listed in degree works.
-To learn more about degree works and other academic resources, please visit: https://www.montclair.edu/one-montclair/areas/student-campus/learningresources/degreeworkslearningaidsandvideos/.
+View the Psychology Major Requirements.
+All of the academic requirements are listed in Degree Works.
+To learn more about degree works and other academic resources, please review the Degree Works Quick Guide.
+If you have completed all your requirements, you may still need to take free electives to complete the minimum 120-credit requirement.
 If there is a discrepancy in your degree works, please alert your advisor.

 Do I need to earn a specific grade in my psychology courses for them to count toward my major?

 Yes, students have to earn a C- or higher for courses to count toward the major.
 If a D+, D, or D- is earned, the courses will fulfill free electives, but not major electives.
 If an F is earned in a course, no credit is granted for the course.